weigertlab/spotiflow/README.md

 ### Changing the cache directory
 The default cache directory root folder (where pre-trained models and datasets are stored) is, by default, `~/.spotiflow`.
 If you want to change it for your use case, you can either set the environment variable `SPOTIFLOW_CACHE_DIR` to the path you want or directly pass the desired folder as an argument (`cache_dir`) to the `Spotiflow.from_pretrained()` method (note that if the latter is chosen, the path stored in the environment variable will be ignored).

+## Starfish integration

+Spotiflow can be seamlessly integrated in existing Starfish pipelines using our ```spotiflow.starfish.SpotiflowDetector``` as a spot detection method instead of the BlobDetection classes shipped with Starfish, requiring minimal code changes apart from the addition of Spotiflow to the existing environment where Starfish is installed.
+For an example, please refer to [the provided script](extra/run_starfish_spotiflow.py).

 ## For developers

 We are open to contributions, and we indeed very much encourage them!
 Make sure that existing tests pass before submitting a PR, as well as adding new tests/updating the documentation accordingly for new features.